Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 - Trouble holding, lifting, or grabbing an object, such as a coffee cup

-- Red, swollen, warm skin on the outside of your elbow
+- Red, swollen, or warm skin on the outside of your elbow

 How is tennis elbow diagnosed?

 Your healthcare provider will feel around your elbow to check for painful areas.
 He or she or she will check the movement of your elbow, wrist, and fingers.
 An x-ray, ultrasound, or MRI may show tendon damage.
 You may be given contrast liquid to help the tendons show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the provider if you have any metal in or on your body.

 How is tennis elbow treated?